 Programming quizzes are due by the end of class.
 Homework assignments are due at 23:55 on the assignment’s due date.
 Multiple resubmissions are allowed, so submit early and often so you aren’t in a rush on the due date.
 Late submissions receive a 0.

-Unless otherwise announced, make-up exams are held at 11:00 on the Tuesday following the exam.
+Make-up exams are held at 11:00 on the Tuesday following the exam, unless otherwise announced.
+If the make-up exam room is not announced before the make-up day, report to the TA lab.
 Make-up exams are only given to students with special circumstances such as serious illness, hospitalization, death in the family, judicial procedures, military service, or official school functions.
 Provide us with a copy of your letter from the registrar in advance for official school functions.
 For other excused absences you must provide documentation to the Dean of Students within one week of your return from illness/activity.
 The Dean of Students will verifiy your excuse and send us a notice.
 Excusal from coursework or make-up opportunities are granted at the sole discretion of your instructor.

 Lecture attendance is required.
 Some information may be presented in lecture and nowhere else.
 It is your responisibility to attend lecture regularly and pay attention.